 Overall Influenza A laboratory reports peaked in August.
 However the peak month of activity varied in the States and Territories.
-This occurred in July in New South Wales, followed by Queensland, South Australia and Victoria in August (Figure 6).
-Reports from Western Australia did not peak until September.
-Slightly more reports were received for males, male:female ratio 1.1:1.
-Forty nine per cent of patients were less than five years of age and 14% were in the over 65 years age group (Figure 5).
+This occurred in July in New South Wales, followed by Queensland, South

-Figure 1.
-Influenza laboratory reports, 1997, by virus type and week of specimen collection
+Figure 4.
+Influenza B laboratory reports, 1997, by State/Territory and month of specimen collection